-If you’re about to book your summer holiday, or a last-minute Easter getaway, beware of falling victim to fraudsters, as huge numbers of people are targeted every year by fake hotel and flight adverts.
+If you’re about to book your summer break or a holiday later in the year, beware of falling victim to fraudsters, as huge numbers of people are targeted every year by fake hotel and flight adverts.

 The government has recently pledged it will do more to tackle fraud, as scammers are constantly coming up with new ways to part people with their cash.
 Read more in our article Types of scam and how to avoid them and Don’t let scammers steal your retirement.